 Restricted cash and equivalents represent cash and equivalents that are not available to us due to restrictions related to its use.
-For example, the Bank is required to maintain reserves against its deposit liabilities in the form of vault cash and/or balances with the Federal Reserve Bank.
 In addition, our securitization entities are required to fund segregated accounts that may only be used for certain purposes, including payment of interest and servicing fees and repayment of maturing debt.
 We include our restricted cash and equivalents in other assets in our Consolidated Statements of Financial Position.